 Matthew has fifteen years of experience in project management, process improvement, and business analysis.
 He has built a career around always being the person to find ways to do things smarter while leveraging technology for what it was intended for.
 The ease of communication and the ability to work effectively within your organization.
 This approach has allowed employers to streamline many of their operations.
 Thus allowing organizations the ability to find the necessary time for side projects that could be vital to the organizations long term goals.
 In addition, allowing colleagues to balance their home and work life more effectively.
 Something that we all are having a hard time finding in today’s modern work environment.

-Matthew currently works at The Institute of Internal Auditors as a Project Manager and Business Analyst.
-He also is serving on his Homeowners Association Board of Directors for six years now, was a Fellow for Hillary for America Campaign, and volunteers from time-to-time at the Second Harvest Food Bank.
+Matthew currently works at The Institute of Internal Auditors as a Project Manager and Business Analyst and is the Treasurer of the Rainbow SemDems.
+He has served on his Homeowners Association Board of Directors for six years, was a Fellow for Hillary for America Campaign, and served for 3 years as Vice President of the Rainbow Democrats.

 Robin is an intrepid young activist fighting for LGBTQ+ rights across Florida.
 She dove into politics as a volunteer captain on Elizabeth Warren’s campaign for President.
 Unabashedly progressive, she moved to taking on righteous fights in her community, joining the Rainbow Democrats, Young Democrats of Orange County (YDOC), and the Orange County Democratic Party (OCDEC) to do so.
 In addition to holding the positions of Secretary and Membership Committee Chair of the Rainbow Democrats, Robin is the Alternate Regional Director for Region 4 of the Florida LGBTQ+ Democratic Caucus, Precinct Committee Woman for Precinct 409 with the OCDEC, and an admin for Florida Organizers for Democratic Progress (FODP).